-The following statements summarise STL's investment performance for the year ended 31 December 2019 for the following asset classes: total, property, fixed interest and cash deposits.
+The following statements summarise STL's investment performance for the year ended 31 December 2020 for the following asset classes: total, property, fixed interest and cash deposits.
+Prior year comparatives are also shown.
 Figures are in £'000s.

+Calendar year

-Total 2019
+Total 2020 £'000s 2019 £'000s

-Investment income 439
+Investment income 348 439

-Realised gains/losses 0
+Realised gains/losses 22 0

-Unrealised gains/losses 112
+Unrealised gains/losses 187 112

-Total investment return 552
+Total investment return 558 552

-Investment expenses 60
+Investment expenses 43 60

-The investment portfolio remained relatively stable during 2019 considering the uncertainties of Brexit.
+Despite the challenges of 2020, the investment portfolio remained relatively stable.
 Charles Stanley has been the company's investment manager for several years and has performed well, within the constraints of the conservative Investment Policy to which STL adheres.